swapna-kannan/ComparativeGenomics/README.md

         -I      PATH for input of raw reads.
 This is used for stringMLST -g	    PATH for annotated gff files.
 This is used for resistance -r      fasta file for the reference genome
-        -b      run pyANI with ANIb
+        -s      sample name to root phylogenetic tree; MUST BE DIFFERENT THAN REFERENCE -b      run pyANI with ANIb
         -m      run pyANI with ANIm
         -M      run stringMLST